Jean Tennyson: Early life and musical theatre career

-Born Jean Tennyson Solberg in Chicago, Tennyson's father was a Norwegian-born musician and her mother was an American of German descent.
+Jean Tennyson Solberg was born in Chicago on 15 September 1898.
+Her father was a Norwegian-born musician and her mother was an American of German descent.
 She worked as a bookkeeper in her native city for Armour and Company prior to her career as a singer and actress.
 She studied singing with Mary Garden in Chicago and later in New York City with famous pedagogue Estelle Liebling.

 Tennyson began her career as a musical theatre actress, making her stage debut at the Cort Theater in Chicago using the stage name Jean Tennyson in the Edwardian musical comedy The Better 'Ole in 1919; a production produced by Charles Coburn and his wife.
-In 1920 she starred in the cabaret revue "Fads and Fashions" at the Palais Royale Ballroom in South Bend, Indiana, and appeared in comedienne and vaudeville star Jimmy Hussey's revue Tattle Tales at the Globe Theatre in Boston.
-In 1921 she worked as a cabaret singer at the Café Beaux-Arts in Philadelphia and the Venetian Gardens in Montreal.
+In 1920, she starred in the cabaret revue "Fads and Fashions" at the Palais Royale Ballroom in South Bend, Indiana, and appeared in comedienne and vaudeville star Jimmy Hussey's revue Tattle Tales at the Globe Theatre in Boston.
+In 1921, she worked as a cabaret singer at the Café Beaux-Arts in Philadelphia and the Venetian Gardens in Montreal.

-Tennyson made her Broadway debut at George M. Cohan's Theatre as a chorus girl in Albert Von Tilzer's 1923 musical Adrienne; and later took over the lead tile role of Adrienne Grey four months into the shows run in August 1923.
-In 1924 she toured the North Eastern part of the United States in that role; appearing at the Tremont Theatre, Boston, and the Montauk Theatre in Brooklyn among other theaters.
+Tennyson made her Broadway debut at George M. Cohan's Theatre as a chorus girl in Albert Von Tilzer's 1923 musical Adrienne; and later took over the lead title role of Adrienne Grey four months into the shows run in August 1923.
+In 1924, she toured the North Eastern part of the United States in that role; appearing at the Tremont Theatre, Boston, and the Montauk Theatre in Brooklyn among other theaters.
 She spent the next two years studying opera in Italy.
-In 1928 she was cast as a lead singer in the Broadway musical revue The Earl Carroll Vanities; a production she remained with through the end of 1929.
+In 1928, she was cast as a lead singer in the Broadway musical revue The Earl Carroll Vanities; a production she remained with through the end of 1929.
 In that production she shared the stage with W. C. Fields, Joe Frisco, and Martha Morton.